 Tax incentives and/or other incentives for drivers of electric vehicles in Bloomingdale.

 Alternative fuel vehicles (AFVs) displaying the proper alternative fuel license plate may use HOV and HOT lanes, regardless of the number of passengers.
 Qualified AFVs may also use the HOT lanes toll-free.
-AFVs include plug-in electric vehicles and bi-fuel or dual-fuel vehicles that operate on natural gas or propane.
+AFVs include electric vehicles and bi-fuel or dual-fuel vehicles that operate on natural gas or propane.
 Applicants must provide proof they have paid registration fees in full before receiving the license plate.
-This exemption expires September 30, 2019.
-For more information on fees and eligibility for the AFV license plate, see the Georgia Department of Revenue and the Georgia Department of Public Safety websites.
-(Reference Georgia Code 32-9-4, 40-2-86.1, and 40-6-54)
+This exemption expires September 30, 2025.
+For more information on fees and eligibility for the AFV license plate, see the Georgia Department of Public Safety websites.

-Georgia Power offers a Plug-in Electric Vehicle (PEV) time-of-use electricity rate for residential customers who own an electric or plug-in hybrid electric vehicle.
-The PEV rate is optional and does not require a separate meter.
-For more information, see the Georgia Power Electric Vehicles website.
+Georgia Power offers a TOU rate for residential customers who own an EV.
+Eligible customers must own a smart meter capable of separately measuring EV charger usage.
+For more information, see the Georgia Power Plug-In Electric Vehicles website.

 Find all electric vehicle (EV) charging stations in and/or near Bloomingdale (Georgia).
 Search and compare local EV charging stations in Bloomingdale, and find a convenient location to charge your car.